SublimeAdel/Headless_React_PHP_Ecommerce/README.md

 ## About <a name = "about"></a>

-This project is a web-app built as a part of a technical assessment.
+This project is a headless (decoupled) web app wherein the backend only provides data through APIs, and the frontend fetches and displays that data independently, often using React.
 It features a simple product management application.

 ### The expected outcome of the test